 Every time you lift the camera to take a photo you should be thinking through a few things.
 Over time these will come naturally but when first starting out, it’s ok to say them in your mind (or out loud if you don’t mind people hearing you talk to yourself).
 Subject, Light, Background, Edges and Exposure.
 Each of these areas deserve an entire blog post but I want to keep it simple for now so I’ll just share a few tips.

 First I’m going to tell a little story.
 I recently posted an image on a Facebook photography group that garnered some attention.
 I took this photo nearly 10 years ago when I was first getting serious about photography.
 I was on a week-long photo workshop in Door County WI.
 The subject was an old tree in a cemetery during the peak of fall color.
 At first, I just composed a typical shot which captured the entire tree in its setting.
 It wasn’t a bad photo but it was uninspiring.
 It captured the brilliant yellow in the leaves and the enormity of the tree, but it still didn’t inspire me.
 I wasn’t capturing the drama of this old tree that probably sat there for a hundred years through hard winters, hot summers, beautiful falls as people came and went, lived and died.
 I stood staring at this tree for 10 minutes and Lou (the workshop instructor) walked up and said, “Yes!
 That’s a great subject.
 Let’s see what you have.”
 I showed him my shot of the tree.
 He’s said, “that’s a good start.
 Tell me what is drawing you to this subject.”
 I told him the enormity and grandeur of the tree and brilliant color.
 I also like the strength that I see in the trunk and main branches.
 Lou suggested getting in closer on some of those details.
 This is what is call “working” the subject.
 I walked up to the tree, right to the base and looked at the texture of the bark.
 It had this mixture of green and brown and rough texture that really showed the age of the tree.
 Then looking up from the base I noticed how the main branches appeared to have a human like quality of reaching up and away like a composer waving his arms out to his orchestra.
+(Side note, I did a Google image search of my image years later and the result that came back was “Best guess for this image: Musical composition” so I feel validated on my impression of the composition).
 It was an odd thought but it stuck with me and drew me to focus on that aspect in my composition.
 I leaned up against the trunk of the tree and composed a few different shots up into the branches of the tree to try to capture the structure in the tree.
 I tried a few different angles along the base.
 Below is a series of photos leading up to my final selection.
 As you can see, I went through trial and error working the subject before coming to a composition that I liked.
 I literally had dozens of images but showing a few below.
 You can click-through to see the detail of my progression in working the image.

 I share this story because it was an epiphany for me.
 It’s when I first realized that photos that inspire people often have a dramatic perspective and getting that perspective just right requires experimenting with the subject with many different angles.
 Often these compelling photos will have odd angles, high or low perspectives or even zoom in on small details.
 I tell this story because I feel very strongly that working your subject and really thinking about what moves you about the subject will help you refine your composition to focus on the elements that capture what you “see”.
 Working a subject can feel awkward at first, as it did for me, but as you do it more it will become second nature.
 Never accept that first shot as your only image.
 Force yourself to spend time with a subject before moving on.
 I promise you’ll be glad you did.